polirritmico/telescope-lazy-plugins.nvim/README.md

   lazy_config = vim.fn.stdpath("config") .. "/lua/config/lazy.lua", -- This must be a valid path to the file containing the lazy opts and setup() call. name_only = true, -- Match only the `repo_name`, false to match the full `account/repo_name`.
-  show_disabled = true, -- Also show disabled plugins from the Lazy spec. auto_rescan = true, -- Automatic rescan and rebuild the spec list when lazy detects a change in the config. custom_entries = {}, -- Table to pass custom entries to the picker. live_grep = {}, -- Options to pass into the `live_grep` telescope builtin picker. ignore_imports = {}, -- Add imports you want to ignore, e.g., "lazyvim.plugins".
+  show_disabled = true, -- Also show disabled plugins from the Lazy spec. auto_rescan = true, -- Automatic rescan and rebuild the spec list if lazy detects a change in the config. custom_entries = {}, -- Table to pass custom entries to the picker. live_grep = {}, -- Options to pass into the `live_grep` telescope builtin picker. ignore_imports = {}, -- Add imports you want to ignore, e.g., "lazyvim.plugins".